 Of course, even these primary decisions are anything but straightforward.
 Since any business is like a living entity, everything from the history of the business to its future prospects factors into the determination of property distribution issues during divorce.

 Perhaps the simplest issues might involve identifying whether the business existed prior to marriage or whether a non-owning spouse agreed to use marital assets to pay business expenses during the marriage.
 However, the issues also extend way beyond situations like these.
 Both parties may need to consider seasonal and countless other issues related to a business’ specific industry that may inflate or deflate the value of a business at the time of divorce.

 Dividing a Business Can Require a Virtual Team of Experts

 Certainly the company accountant can produce financial records to provide a starting point for determining its value, but valuation is certainly not this simple.
 Independent accountants and auditors are needed to help ensure the accuracy of the books.
 Additionally, the courts are likely to require valuations prepared by independent business appraisers — particularly those with specific expertise in the company’s industry and types of operations.

 At the heart of negotiations is an attorney experienced in negotiating asset distributions involving family businesses.
-The legal team at Riordan & Associates, LLC can recommend expert resources to achieve accurate and fair valuations.
+The legal team at Riordan Family Law can recommend expert resources to achieve accurate and fair valuations.
 We regularly help our clients negotiate fair agreements without leaving the decisions in the hands of the courts.
 To learn more about the process, call us or use our convenient online contact form.